 Outdoor Cooking Recipes for Thanksgiving Dinner

-If you want to give off grid and outdoor cooking for Thanksgiving dinner a try, here are some recipes to get you started:
+If you want to give off grid and outdoor cooking for Thanksgiving dinner a try, here are some tips and recipes to get you started:

 - How to Bake a Pie in a Dutch Oven